radivot/myelo/CML/hahnel20/README.md

 ![](../../docs/doseAdjustment.png)
 This yields roughly proportional control with doses constrained between the max (known to suffice as it brought the load down this far) and zero (which would be great as it would eliminate toxicities).
-The system reaches steady state between these extremes within 5% (190 to 210) of the setpoint Ymin = 200; this tolerance is defined by 100 in the dose-adjustment formula (higher values imply tighter control).
+The system will reach a steady state between these extremes within 5% (190 to 210) of the setpoint Ymin = 200; this tolerance is defined by 100 in the dose-adjustment formula (higher values imply tighter control).